 Using methods and expertise ranging from genetic epidemiology and cohort studies through to qualitative research, we offer a unique combination of strengths across the health, quantitative, behavioural and social sciences to study important problems and evaluate solutions.
 One key area of application is common long-term conditions such as cardiovascular disease, diabetes, cancer and dementia.
 We investigate the causes of these conditions, how they might be prevented and controlled, what treatments might work best, and how services can be organised to improve care.

-The DPHPC is one of Europe’s leading academic departments of population health sciences.
-It comprises over 400 staff and graduate students, including more than 25 professors, readers, university lecturers, and other senior academic staff.
-Groups in the Department are underpinned by major programme grants, such as those from the UK Medical Research Council (MRC), the Wellcome Trust, the British Heart Foundation (BHF), Cancer Research UK, the UK National Institute of Health Research (NIHR), the European Union, the US National Institutes of Health, industry, and other sources.
+With over 400 staff and graduate students, the Department enjoys multiple national and international strategic collaborations.
+We are supported by funding from the Medical Research Council (MRC), the Wellcome Trust, the British Heart Foundation (BHF), Cancer Research UK, the National Institute of Health Research (NIHR), the Health Foundation, the European Union, the US National Institutes of Health, industry, and others.

 We provide excellent training and educational programmes.
 Training medical students in epidemiology, statistics, public health and primary care, we also provide foundation year academic placements for doctors in training and host Academic Clinical Fellows.
 Our postgraduate programme includes MPhils in Epidemiology, Public Health, and Primary Care Research.
 Find out more about our courses here.